spidermonkey356/colmar-academy/README.md

 # colmar-academy
-Learning to sharpen my html and css skills by building a website.
+My IDE is VSCode, writing code to get better at HTML and CSS.